fermoya/SwiftUIPager/Documentation/Usage.md

      })
 ```

+You can also use `onDraggingBegan`, `onDraggingChanged` and  `onDragginEnded` to keep track of the dragging.

 ## Add pages on demand

 You can use `onPageChanged` to add new items on demand whenever the user is getting to the last page: